 - Offers volume discounts if you use their services regularly.

 - Best known for their secure and quick deliveries.

 - Provides affordable rates for packages heavier than 2 lbs.

 - Offers same-day delivery and next-day delivery services.

 - Provides guaranteed express shipping that has an excellent reputation for timeliness.

-- Saturday delivery isn’t considered a regular delivery, it is listed as a value-added service and you will have to pay extra for it.
+- Saturday delivery isn’t considered a regular delivery, it is listed as a value-added service, and you will have to pay extra.

 - A flat rate is charged for pickup.

 USPS has its own unique set of pros and cons, such as :

 - USPS is the only courier service that can deliver to mailboxes and P.O boxes.

 - Provide free packing materials in post offices which can also be delivered to you directly.

 - Has a good reputation for making deliveries on time despite harsh weather conditions.